MISSION SUNDAY (MISSION WORK AT HOME)

 II.
 Mission

-A ministry commissioned by a religious organization to propagate its faith or carry on humanitarian work.1
+Definition of Mission A ministry commissioned by a religious organization to propagate its faith or carry on humanitarian work.1

-Mission is the source of healing and it can be tangible or intangible.
+Origin of Mission Mission is the source of healing and it can be tangible or intangible.
 In other words, mission can be humanitarian or evangelistic.
 The early Christian church demonstrates the need for mission in its infancy (Acts 2:37-47; 4:34-35; 6:1-6).
 The concept of mission as practiced today takes its cue from Paul’s missionary journeys (Acts 13–21).

-The French word “mission” comes from the Latin word “mission,” which mean mission, sending, or dismissal.
+Etymology of Mission The French word “mission” comes from the Latin word “mission,” which mean mission, sending, or dismissal.
 The Late Latin word “missus” means messenger, legate, sending, dispatch, or shooting.
 The Late Latin is derived from the Medieval Latin word “mittere,” which means to send, throw, or hurl.
 The first known usage of the word dates back to the 14th century.

 The English word “mission” comes from Old French.
 The first known usage of the word dates back to the 16th century.2